Eikonal quasinormal modes and shadow of string-corrected $d$-dimensional black holes: Introduction

 \section{Introduction}

-Black holes in the ringdown phase resulting from a black hole collision form a dissipative system which can be described by black hole perturbation theory: they loose energy by emitting gravitational radiation.
+Black holes in the ringdown phase resulting from a black hole collision form a dissipative system which can be described by black hole perturbation theory: they lose energy by emitting gravitational radiation.
 Those decaying oscillations are called quasinormal modes, and they are given in terms of complex frequencies.
 The spectrum of black hole quasinormal modes (QNMs) does not depend on what drives the perturbations: it is completely determined in terms of intrinsic physical quantities of the black hole such as mass, charge or spin, and eventually (beyond Einstein gravity) some other parameters of the theory.
 This feature turns QNMs into preferential probes for testing theories of gravity beyond Einstein, since the ringing frequencies can be directly measured by the gravitational wave detectors.
 In spite of their classical origin, QNMs may provide a glimpse into the eventual quantum nature of the black hole.
 With the advent of gravitational wave astronomy, therefore, interest in the study of black hole QNMs has raised.
-Some recent works computing QNMs of black holes with higher derivative corrections coming from different theories are \cite{Chen:2018vuw, Chen:2019dip, Cano:2020cao, Konoplya:2017wot, Konoplya:2020bxa}.
+Some recent works computing QNMs of black holes with higher derivative corrections coming from different theories are \cite{Blazquez-Salcedo:2016enn, Chen:2018vuw, Chen:2019dip, Cano:2020cao, Konoplya:2017wot, Konoplya:2020bxa, Pierini:2021jxd, Moura:2021nuh}.

 Most of the times, QNMs have to be computed numerically.
 Nonetheless, different analytical methods have been developed in order to compute QNMs in some limiting cases.
 One of such cases is the eikonal limit.
 Experimental data related to black holes coming either from the detection of gravitational waves or from observation of the electromagnetic spectrum in their vicinity, does not fix the near-horizon geometry; more information for that purpose can be obtained from the shadow cast by a black hole.
-As we will see in section \ref{shadow}, for spherically symmetric asymptotically flat black holes the radius of such shadow can be related with the real part of QNM frequencies in the eikonal limit.
+Some recent studies of black hole shadows in theories beyond Einstein gravity are \cite{Banerjee:2019nnj, Khodadi:2020jij, Campos:2021sff}.
+For asymptotically flat spherically symmetric black holes, under some conditions that we discuss in section \ref{shadow}, the radius of such shadow can be related with the real part of QNM frequencies in the eikonal limit, as we will see.